 Some switches seem poorly made internally, and do not work properly ...yes, brand-new ones.
-Others have seen this too, with the brass switches from aftermarket suppliers.
+I always test switches before and after installing them.
+I always seal the switches.

 RE-installing the long aluminum spacer:

-1. CLEAN the long aluminum spacer if not done already, inside and outside.
-I use a gun cleaning kit and bore patch with solvent.
+1. Clean the long aluminum spacer if not done already, inside and outside.
+I've already mentioned this.
+I sometimes use a gun cleaning kit and bore patch with solvent.
 Good use for Hoppe's!
-Put a SLIGHT smooth radius (16th or 32nd.) on the sharp end edges.
-This does NOT mean a 1/4" radius!
-What you want to do is smoooooth the edges at both ends, so it installs easier, yet not much end surface area will be removed from the contacting face.
+Put a slight smooth radius (16th or 32nd.) on the sharp ends edges.
+This does not mean a 1/4" radius!
+What you want to do is smooth the edges at both ends, so it installs easier, yet not much contacting end surface area will be removed from the contacting face.
 A piece of sandpaper or a mill file works nicely, or even a drill press with sandpaper or mill file.... if you don't have a lathe.
 I have a lathe, and do it with a fine mill file in the lathe, but have done it in drill presses, and in my hand too.
 Remember: NO sharp edges.
+When done, and the spacer is still nice and clean, spray the inside of the spacer with any handy thinnish oil.

-2. FREEZE the spacer AFTER spraying or otherwise coating the INside of it with any handy thin oil.
-The freezing causes it to SHRINK in length.
-In shops, we might quick freeze it to very cold, with an old CO2 fire extinguisher.
-YOU can use your household freezer ....or CO2.
+2. Freeze the spacer.
+The freezing causes it to shrink in length.
+In shops, we might quick freeze it to extra cold, with an old carbon dioxide fire extinguisher.
+YOU can use your household freezer ....or?.

 3. Check the transmission area, and if any sharp edges, also remove those, carefully.
 You want that spacer to install fairly easily.

-4. Grease or oil the CLEANED stud (I first use a wire wheel or wire brush on the studs if cruddy) very lightly over its full length; then install one washer and one nut on one end, such that NO threads are exposed outboard of the nut, but as many threads engaged as nut allows.
+4. Grease or oil the the stud (I first use a motor driven wire wheel or wire brush on the studs and threads too if cruddy) very lightly over its full length; then install one washer and one nut on one end, such that no threads are exposed outboard of the nut, but as many threads engaged as nut allows.
 I freeze that stud first before installing; but you probably don't really have-to.

-5. Install the well-frozen aluminum spacer FAIRLY QUICKLY and EVENLY, I use thin leather gloves.
-Don't tilt the spacer, install it as squarely and quickly as you can, ...using a plastic mallet or brass hammer, etc. Try to line up the frame and spacer holes as closely as you can, using #1 eyeball.
-Use a round tool of some sort (axle tommy bar?) if you need to, to align the holes of the frame and spacer.
-DO NOT injure the transmission case fins, etc.
+5. Install the well-frozen aluminum spacer quickly and evenly.
+I use thin leather gloves.
+Don't tilt the spacer, install it as squarely and quickly as you can, ...using a plastic mallet or brass hammer, dead blow type hammer, etc. Try to line up the frame and spacer holes as closely as you can, using #1 eyeball.
+Use a round tool of some sort (the stud or axle tommy bar?) if you need to, to align the holes of the frame and spacer.
+DO NOT injure the transmission case fins.

-Install the stud, using a brass or plastic hammer on the nut end.
+Install the stud, using a brass or plastic hammer on the end you put the nut (nut flush to stud end).
 If you had the internally lubricated aluminum spacer (well-eyeball-centered) still frozen, and the stud greased or oiled, this will go relatively smoothly.
-You may have to move the rear of the engine up and down a small amount; usually I do not have to.
+You may have to move the rear of the engine up and down a small amount using a tiny movement on the jack.
+Usually I do not have to.

-6. Even up the stud, side to side, install nuts & washers, torque the nuts, keeping the amount of threads proud of the nuts approximately the same on both sides.
-55 foot-pounds.
+6. Install the other nut & washer, torque the nuts, keeping the amount of threads proud of the nuts approximately the same on both sides.
+The typical torque is to be 55 foot-pounds.

-7. Don't forget to re-torque the front engine stud nuts that you previously loosened some!!
+7. Don't forget to re-torque the front engine stud nuts that you previously loosened!